Query Age of Information: Freshness in Pull-Based Communication

 \section{Abstract}

 \gls{aoi} has become an important concept in communications, as it allows system designers to measure the freshness of the information available to remote monitoring or control processes.
-However, it relies on an unrealistic assumption on the nature of these processes, assuming that they can receive and use new information at any time, which is not always the case: the instants at which information is collected and used may be dependent on a certain query process, and resource-constrained environments such as most \gls{iot} use cases require precise timing to fully exploit the limited available transmissions.
-In this work, we consider a \emph{pull-based communication model in which the freshness of information is only important when the receiver generates a query: if the monitoring process is not using the value, the age of the last update is irrelevant.
-We optimize the \gls{qaoi}, a metric that samples the \gls{aoi} at relevant instants, better fitting the pull-based resource-constrained scenario, and show how its optimization can lead to very different choices.
+However, its definition tacitly assumes that new information is used at any time, which is not always the case: the instants at which information is collected and used may be dependent on a certain query process, and resource-constrained environments such as most \gls{iot} use cases require precise timing to fully exploit the limited available transmissions.
+In this work, we consider a \emph{pull-based communication model} in which the freshness of information is only important when the receiver generates a query: if the monitoring process is not using the value, the age of the last update is irrelevant.
+We optimize the \gls{qaoi}, a metric that samples the \gls{aoi} at relevant instants, better fitting the pull-based resource-constrained scenario, and show how this can lead to very different choices.
 Our results show that \gls{qaoi}-aware optimization can significantly reduce the average and worst-case perceived age for both periodic and stochastic queries.

 \glsresetall